sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 - Eg. a team that wants to automate their work but doesn't know scripting

 - but what about existing procurement vehicles?
 Yep....ProServices is a great supply arrangement from PSPC but getting on the pre-approved list of suppliers takes time (often 6 months) and has requirements that create barriers to those who are newly working in the field of IT or in the gig economy.
-- Capacity on Demand contracts are an excellent procurement innovation that once set up allows procurement to happen in weeks however the contracts are established with a single company which often means freelancers and start-ups are less likely to bid.
+- Capacity on Demand contracts are an excellent procurement innovation that once set up allows procurement to happen in weeks, however, the contracts are established with a single company which often means freelancers and start-ups are less likely to bid.

 ---